monibf/2D-GC/README.md

 ### Linux/Other

 For Linux and all other systems with a bash interpreter:
 - Install python3 if it isn't installed already.
-Please refer to your distro's help documentation for how to do that.
+Please refer to your distribution help documentation for how to do that.
 - Run the `LINUX_INSTALL.sh` script from the project directory.
 This will create a binary called `GC-2D` in the project directory, you can run this directly with `./GC-2D` or you can put it somewhere on your path and call it from the command line like any other program.